 Step 2: Set up your SSH keys

-Check for existing SSH keys:
+Check if there are existing SSH keys:

 SSH keys are required to establish a secure connection to GitHub and RAIDBOXES via an SSH connection.
 If you're not sure if you've already generated SSH keys, you can usually find them this way: